luismartindepablo/ItAcademy/Sprint16_T2/BS4/README.md

   - BeautifulSoup
   - selenium

  To extract data about the market price of IBEX 35 companies during the last 24 hours from the web https://www.bolsamadrid.es.
- /nAlong with the notebook the driver to execute the Chrome webdriver for selenium is given.
+ Along with the notebook the driver to execute the Chrome webdriver for selenium is given.

  The resulting table.csv is made from the following attributes: